cywr/OneList-ctf/README.md

 - **Flag 1**: Start with the basics - sometimes the simplest approach works
 - **Flag 2**: Not all builds are created equal - check different build variants
-- **Flag 3**: Developers often leave breadcrumbs in utility classes
+- **Flag 3**: Developers often leave breadcrumbs in utility classes - look for processing functions
-- **Flag 4**: Database migrations can contain interesting comments
+- **Flag 4**: Database configurations need validation - analyze the signature processing logic
 - **Flag 5**: Manifest files hold more than just permissions

 ### 🏃 Dynamic Analysis (Flags 6-10)